 Address: 1970 W Montrose Ave, Chicago, IL 60613

-Hopleaf Bar is another atmospheric favorite due to its exposed brick interior, romantically dimmed lights, excellent beer selection, and unique menu (try the duck reuben!).
-The back patio would be our first date pick considering the candlelit tables, exposed brick crawling with green vines, and because the inside can become overly crowded and loud.
+Hopleaf Bar is another atmospheric favorite due to its exposed brick crawling with green vines, candlelit tables, excellent beer selection, and unique menu (try the duck reuben!).
+The back patio would be our first date pick considering inside can become overly crowded and loud.

 Address: 5148 N Clark St, Chicago, IL 60640

 The space, lighting, and overall atmosphere is excellent at this Mexican inspired restaurant right in the heart of Lakeview.
-Choose from the abundance in margarita varieties, categorized by "Sweet," "Spicy," and "Smoky" – my personal favorite is the spicy El Fuego topped with jalapeno foam.
-The interior is beautiful – the walls are lined with open-air garage doors among rustic reclaimed wood and sensual fireplaces.
-It will feel like you're relaxing on a sunny beach and the coziness of a mountain cabin all in the comfort of Chicago.
+Choose from the abundance in margarita varieties, categorized by "Sweet," "Spicy," and "Smoky".
+My personal favorite is the spicy El Fuego topped with jalapeno foam.
+The interior is beautiful – featuring rustic reclaimed wood, open-air garage doors, and sensual fireplaces.
+It feels like you're snuggled up in a mountain cabin all in the comfort of Chicago.

 Address: 2901 N Sheffield Ave, Chicago, IL 60657

-This is more than just a bar – it's a full on arcade.
-This can be a fun date for those that prefer a little action as opposed to sitting down over coffee.
-The expansiveness of the venue allows you to grab drinks at the bar, enjoy a chat while people watching window-side, or meander through the maze of 40+ vintage arcade games.
+This is more than just a bar – it's an arcade.
+This is a great date for those preferring action versus sitting down over a cocktail.
+The expansiveness of the venue allows you to grab drinks at the bar, chat while people watching window-side, or meander through the maze of 40+ vintage arcade games.
 There's now a River North location for those who want to check it out and report back to us – but we're assuming it's not as cool as its Lakeview counterpart.

 Address: 2833 N. Sheffield, Chicago, IL 60657

 If your date is an ardent ale drinker, we highly recommend the Half Acre Tap Room.
 However, DryHop Brewers is a craft beer alternative that isn't quite so niche, mostly because of the small plate and full bar options.
-You can't go wrong by mixing innocuous small talk with a flight of in-house brews; that's the kind of disarming blend that guarantees a second tryst.
+You can't go wrong by mixing innocuous small talk with a flight of in-house brews; that's the kind of disarming combination that guarantees a second date!